michami/MBR/README.md

 If you character is charismatic because of their appearance, such as a vampire, you would add this background to your **CON** score when making a charisma check.
 And if your character has to spend **CON** to help resist damage from sunlight, then they will look haggard or worn out, decreasing their charisma until they can rest.

 If, however, you character is charismatic because of how they speak, such as a politician, then you would add this background to your **INT** score.
-And if your character has to spend **INT** to pass some mental challenge, then they will be mentally exhausted and be less articulate until they can rest.
+And if your character has to spend **INT** to pass some mental challenge, then they will be mentally exhausted and less articulate until they can rest.

 ### Tokens

-At the start of each day in the adventure, your character will get a pile of tokens equal to your **HP** and each of your traits, **CON**, **STR**, **DEX**, and **INT**.
+At the start of each day in the adventure, your character will get piles of tokens for their **HP** and each of their traits, **CON**, **STR**, **DEX**, and **INT**.
 When comparing a trait to a challenge level, you compare the remaining tokens in the pile, not the maximum value for that trait.

 The tokens can be anything you have available.
 You may want to have different valued tokens so the piles don't get too big.
-For example, you could use small pebbles for the "**3**" values and small segments of twigs for the "**1**" values.
+For example, you could use small pebbles worth "**3**" points and small segments of twigs worth "**1**" point.
 In my experience, using a second type of token with a value of "**3**", seems to use the smallest number of tokens over all and is the easiest to work with.
-I also use a token with a value of **9** (**3**x**3**) for larger values, like my **HP**.

 ### Spending Tokens